richiebailey74/polytree_compression/README.md

 This program includes a method that takes in a specifically formatted graph - called a polytree - in a text file and subsequently compresses the tree.

 The main.cpp is only used for testing purposes.
-The algorithm itself is found in poly.cpp and its included imports.
+The algorithm itself is found in Poly.cpp and its included imports.

 This program is written in C++.